 1. Avoid Staff Shortages

-Avoid staff shortages, which can lead to a domino effect of delays, ground flights, and stressed employees, by taking a retrospective look at past weather events and creating a plan for the future.
+Avoid staff shortages, which can lead to a domino effect of delays, grounded flights, and stressed employees, by taking a retrospective look at past weather events and creating a plan for the future.
 Compare past weather impacts on staff scheduling and shortages to better anticipate staffing needs and plan ahead for the next weather event.
 Couple this with alerts and notifications to stay ahead of the curve.

 2. Minimize Delays